julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 7. Downsample to 10 bits per color for output.
 8. Set metadata encoder parameters correctly for the destination color properties.

-Here is a sample VapourSynth script converting a playstation video to bt709:
+Here is a sample VapourSynth script converting a Playstation video to bt709:
 ```
 import vapoursynth as vs
 core = vs.core